unicode-org/message-format-wg/spec/data-model/README.md

 type Options = Map<string, Literal | VariableRef>;
 ```

-An `UnsupportedAnnotation` represents a
+A `PrivateAnnotation` represents a
-_private-use annotation_ not supported by the implementation or a _reserved annotation_.
+_private-use annotation_ not supported by the implementation.
 The `source` is the "raw" value (i.e. escape sequences are not processed),
 including the starting sigil.